Skip to main content

 Our History

 Baltic was founded with funding from The National Lottery through Arts Council England, Gateshead Council, Northern Rock Foundation, the European Regional Development Fund and One NorthEast.
-We gratefully acknowledge continued support from Arts Council England, Gateshead Council and Northumbria University, and is a registered charity.
+We gratefully acknowledge continued support from Arts Council England, Gateshead Council and Northumbria University.

 The notion of BALTIC began in 1991 when Northern Arts (now Arts Council England North East) announced its ambition to achieve ‘major new capital facilities for the Contemporary Visual Arts in Central Tyneside’.